snebel29/kwatchman/README.md

 # Kwatchman

-Watch for k8s workload resources and notify changes on Slack
+Watch for k8s workload resources and notify changes on Instant Messaging services

 >  :warning: The production go code is still a working in progress